omarelfiki/unity-ml-drl-data/README.md

 To stop TensorBoard, simply return to your terminal and press `Ctrl+C`.

+For the training run naming convention, please see CONTRIBUTING.md.

 ### Dependencies
 **Unity side**: ML-Agents 2.0.1 (installed automatically via Unity Package Manager)